February – Lesser Celandine

 Also called Fig Buttercup, this plant has been discovered in Greene and Albemarle Counties.
 Livestock that graze on fresh leaves of buttercup family plants, including lesser celandine, can become ill.
-It looks a bit like the common buttercup.
+It looks a bit like a common buttercup.
 The foliage sprouts from underground roots and tubers and appears in late winter before anything else greens up.

 Localities, pond management personnel, and the general public are asked to look for a new species of Water Chestnut, Trapa bispenosa or two-horned water-chestnut, recently found in the Potomac Watershed.
 It has been spreading since 1995 so you may have already encountered this floating aquatic vegetation growing over the surface of a pond, lake or other freshwater bodies.

 This species of water chestnut is identified by the seed cases having two spines instead of four found in the Eurasian water-chestnut.
 Reports of this or other invasive aquatic species can be made via the US Geological Survey Nonindigenous Aquatic Species web page.

 Water Chestnut (an annual) will sprout in April and May, spread over the water surface and then flower and fruit by July; it drops seeds all season until it senesces after a hard frost.
 To stop the spread, management by harvesting the plants before July is very successful in eradicating the plants but it may take several years of effort if some seeds lay dormant.
 Early detection helps reduce removal costs and ecological impacts.